10-Q 1 scx-20221231.htm 10-Q scx-20221231

 The estimated useful lives of the intangible assets subject to amortization range between 5 years for software development and 20 years for trademark and trade name assets.

-The following table represents accrued expenses from the Condensed Consolidated Balance Sheets (in thousands)
+The following table represents accrued expenses from the unaudited Condensed Consolidated Balance Sheets (in thousands)

-The Company has two defined benefit pension plans, one for U.S. employees and another for U.K. employees.
-The Company has a postretirement medical insurance benefit plan for U.S. employees.
+The Company has two defined benefit pension plans, one for U.S. employees which was frozen for new participants in 2016 and another for U.K. employees frozen for new participants in 2009.
+The Company has a postretirement medical insurance benefit plan for U.S. employees which remains open.
 The Company also has defined contribution plans.

-Net periodic benefit costs for the Company's defined benefit pension plans are located in Other (expense), in the Condensed Consolidated Statements of Operations except (in the table below) for service cost.
-Service cost are in cost of sales and selling, general and administrative expenses, allocated based on headcount.
-Net periodic benefit cost and expected return consist of the following (in thousands):
+Net periodic benefit costs for the Company's defined benefit pension plans are located in Other (expense) in the unaudited Condensed Consolidated Statements of Operations except for service cost.
+Service cost are in cost of sales and selling, general and administrative expenses allocated on headcount.
+Net periodic benefit costs consist of the following (in thousands):

 Three Months EndedSix Months Ended